On Wednesday, June 16th 2010 the Capital DotNetNuke User Group will be hosting the second official DotNetNuke Hackathon.

 Maxiom Technology principals and staff will be at the event to meet and greet the great folks of the local DotNetNuke community.
 Maxiom Technology is also excited to be the meeting sponsor providing food and beverages.

 What is a Hackaton?

-Hackathons are developer events with a goal of increasing developer knowledge on a specific technology aspect in a casual, collaborative environment.
-They are also designed to encourage participation by people who are not familiar with the technology, basically providing them with an immersive quick start.
+Hackathons are developer events.
+Their goal is increasing knowledge on a specific technology aspect in a casual, collaborative environment.
+They encourage the people to participate.
+People who are not familiar with the technology, basically providing them with an immersive quick start.

 Hackathon Events are: